All Episodes

 You probably have to eat outside, but yes, they're back.

-Well they have outdoor seating.
+Well, they have outdoor seating.

 Perfect.

-Oh, yes, yes.
+Oh, yes.

-A lot of them are seating.
+A lot of outdoor seating.

 Did you ever go there?